dvdqrng/one-list/DISTRIBUTION.md

 ### On macOS

 1. Open the `.dmg` file
-2. Right-click on "Notes List.app" → **Open** (required for unsigned apps)
+2. Right-click on "One List.app" → **Open** (required for unsigned apps)
 3. Click "Open" in the security dialog
 4. The app will launch!

 Or install via ZIP:
 1. Extract the `.zip` file
-2. Move "Notes List.app" to Applications
+2. Move "One List.app" to Applications
 3. Right-click → Open (first time only)

 ### Security Warning